Directions to return to work & the workplace

 Recent changes to some awards allow employers to direct employees to perform duties that are within their skill and competency.
 This includes if the duties aren’t part of an employee’s usual classification.
 See Temporary changes to workplace laws during coronavirus.

-Employers who are part of JobKeeper scheme can also give eligible employees a JobKeeper enabling direction to perform any duties that are within their skill or competency, if the direction is reasonable.
-See Changing duties, location or days & times of work under the JobKeeper scheme.
+Employers who are part of the JobKeeper scheme may also be able to give eligible employees a direction to perform any duties that are within their skill or competency, if the direction is reasonable.

 Example: Directing an employee to return to work with different duties